 What is this graduate student unionization effort about?

-The United Steelworkers union, in collaboration with a student organizing committee, is seeking to exclusively represent Pitt graduate student assistants with respect to all issues involving wages, benefits, and working conditions.
-If the Steelworkers are able to gather signed authorization cards from at least 30 percent of the group that it seeks to represent, it can ask the Pennsylvania Labor Relations Board (PLRB) to order a secret ballot election to decide if the eligible students are to be represented by the United Steelworkers.
+The United Steelworkers union, in collaboration with a student organizing committee, is seeking to exclusively represent Pitt graduate students with academic appointments with respect to all issues involving stipends, benefits, and terms of their academic appointments.
+The Steelworkers have asked the Pennsylvania Labor Relations Board (PLRB) to order a secret ballot election to decide if the eligible students are to be represented by the United Steelworkers.

-Which students would be represented by a union?
+Which students could be represented by a union?

 What is the process for deciding on unionization?

-Essentially the process consists of three steps.
-First, the union collects cards to submit to the PLRB.
-If cards are submitted, the union also needs to specify the group (called a bargaining unit) that would be included in the union.
-The PLRB would then make a set of rulings on whether there is a group who is eligible to unionize, and whether the cards that were turned in are sufficient to authorize an election for that group.
-If the PLRB determines that an election is appropriate, it will hold a vote.
-If the vote occurs and more than 50 percent of those who vote (note 50 percent of eligible voters) vote in favor of unionization, then the union becomes the exclusive representative of all the members of the bargaining unit.
-At that point, if there are no legal appeals, negotiations can begin between the union and the University.
-The issues that would be subject to negotiation would generally be “wages, hours and working conditions,” although what, exactly, would be covered under these categories would be subject to legal arguments and decisions of the PLRB and the courts.
+The process consists of a number of steps.
+The union has already petitioned the PLRB to be the sole representative of a group of students.
+In particular, the union specified the group (called a proposed bargaining unit) that it wants to represent.
+Next, a Hearing Examiner appointed by the PLRB will rule on whether there is a group of students who are eligible to vote in an election on whether they wish to be represented by the Steelworkers.
+This ruling will be based on evidence introduced in hearings to be held starting October 1st.
+If the Hearing Examiner determines that an election is appropriate, the PLRB can hold a vote.
+If the vote occurs and more than 50 percent of those who vote (not 50 percent of eligible voters) vote in favor of unionization, then the union is certified as the exclusive representative of all the members of the bargaining unit.
+Either the union or the University could file legal appeals of the Hearing Examiner’s ruling.
+Only after any appeals are decided, negotiations could begin between the union and the University, if the union was ultimately certified as the exclusive representative of some group of graduate students.
+The issues that could be subject to negotiation would generally be stipends, benefits, and terms of covered academic appointments, although what, exactly, would be covered under these categories would be subject to legal arguments and decisions of the PLRB and the courts.
 Any agreement on a contract reached by the union and the University would be subject to a vote of the union members.

 What rights do graduate students have during a campaign for unionization?